cicsdev/cics-nodejs-invoke/README.md

 1. Look at the standard out (.stdout) file created in a subdirectory of WORK_DIR for a message such as:

    `This application is listening for requests at URI: http://myzoshost.example.org:3000`
+1. Visit the URI contained in the above message from a web browser: http://myzoshost.example.org:3000

 ## Testing the application in CICS
 Use a browser to call the application: http://myzoshost.example.org:3000/